mixxxdj/manual/source/hardware/controllers/reloop_ready.rst

 3         :hwlabel:`SHIFT` + :hwlabel:`BROWSE` Encoder Knob   (Un-)maximize the Library
-4         :hwlabel:`LOAD` Button                              Load the selected track onto the corresponding deck 4         :hwlabel:`SHIFT` + :hwlabel:`LOAD` Button           Unload the currently loaded track from the deck 5         :hwlabel:`FILTER` Knob                              QuickEffect superknob (filter by default, can be changed to a different effect in Mixxx preferences)
+4         :hwlabel:`LOAD` Button                              Load the selected track onto the corresponding deck 4         :hwlabel:`SHIFT` + :hwlabel:`LOAD` Button           Unload the currently loaded track from the deck 5         :hwlabel:`FILTER` Knob                              QuickEffect superknob (filter by default, can be changed in the UI or the preferences)
 6         :hwlabel:`CUE` Button                               Enable Deck output to headphone (:term:`PFL`)
 7         :hwlabel:`SHIFT` Button                             Access alternative functionality of some buttons.
-8         :hwlabel:`TEMPO` Fader                              Adjust the tempo of the Deck 9         Channel faders                                      Adjust the output level for each channel.
+8         :hwlabel:`TEMPO` Fader                              Adjust the tempo of the Deck (direction can be changed in the Deck preferences)
+9         Channel faders                                      Adjust the output level for each channel.
 10        Crossfader                                          Fades between left and right deck. (make sure the orientation is set correctly in Mixxx)
-12        Pads                                                See the PadSection (TODO) 13        :hwlabel:`VINYL` Button                             Toggle vinyl control mode (touching the top of the platter stops the playback)
+12        Pads                                                See the PadSection (TODO) 13        :hwlabel:`VINYL` Button                             Toggle vinyl control mode (if enabled, touching the top of the platter stops the playback)
 13        :hwlabel:`SHIFT` + :hwlabel:`VINYL` Button          Toggle Slip Mode
 14        :hwlabel:`KEY LOCK` Button                          Toggle whether the pitch of the track should be immune to tempo changes
 14        :hwlabel:`SHIFT` + :hwlabel:`KEY LOCK` Button       Change Deck Pitch to match currently playing deck